bruab/bruab.github.io/affiliate-links.md

 ## Calyx Institute

 Use [this link](https://members.calyxinstitute.org/r/jixkd) and get 1 free month!
-I replaced my Spectrum cable internet with a Calyx mobile hotspot and couldn't be happier .The service is more reliable, it's far cheaper, and my money goes to a nonprofit.
+I replaced my Spectrum cable internet with a Calyx mobile hotspot and couldn't be happier.
+The service is more reliable, it's far cheaper, and my money goes to a nonprofit.

 ## Fathom Analytics